janisaebischer/Calendar/README.md

 ## First idea
 Here are the first sketches.
 This is the initial concept to get started.

-*This is my first project in this enviroment :) please have mercy*
+*This is my first project in this enviroment :) please be gentle*